douglascamata/setup-docker-macos-action/README.md

 Starts Colima with a reachable network address through passing `--network-address` to the `colima start` command.
 Startup will be slower.

+## `inputs.colima-additional-options`

+Adds custom parameters to the `colima start` command.
+Please use this field carefully, as a wrong, obsolete, or unsupported set of parameters may break Colima startup.

 ## Outputs

 ## `colima-version`